 Courmayeur Travel Guide

-Located below Mont Blanc on the Italian side of the mountain in the Aosta Valley, the atmospheric holiday destination of Courmayeur is full of character with grand old buildings, narrow cobbled streets and plenty of traditional Italian village charm.
-The scenery is also spectacular with views towards the Mont Blanc, and is surrounded by fourteen 13,123ft (4,000m) mountain peaks at the junction of Italy, France and Switzerland.
+Located below Mont Blanc on the Italian side of the mountain in the Aosta Valley, the atmospheric ski resort of Courmayeur is full of character with grand old buildings, narrow cobbled streets and plenty of traditional Italian village charm.
+The scenery is spectacular, with the resort surrounded by fourteen mountain peaks at the junction of Italy, France and Switzerland.

 The village was once known as a spa town and base for climbing, but became recognised as a ski resort with the opening of the Mont Blanc Tunnel providing easy access from Chamonix and Geneva International Airport.
 The town's proximity to both Geneva and Turin airports makes it a popular destination for weekenders.
 A transfer from Geneva takes just over an hour and Turin is 1 hour 45 minutes away.
 Milan is a little over two hours drive away.

 By European standards, the ski area in Courmayeur is small, with 63 miles (100km) of its own pistes and short but numerous runs that cater to mainly intermediate and beginner skiers and snowboarders.

 Access is provided to the other resorts in the Aosta Valley, with a combined area of almost 497 miles (800km) of runs and 32 miles (51km) of cross-country trails available.
 Chamonix is just across the border and is lift-linked to one of the resort's ski areas, offering a wide range of skiing options and off-piste routes on both sides of the border.